Community of Practice Goals: What Your CoPs Should Aim For

 Defining Your Community of Practice Goals

-You may have learning goals similar to these ones, or more specific goals.
+You may have learning goals similar to these, or more specific goals.
 It is important to determine what you want to achieve from nurturing and promoting communities of practice within your organization.

 Primarily, your goal should be to share knowledge and promote learning in a particular area.
 Ultimately, this goal should lead to higher-level goals that should set your company up for success.